MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 For the purpose of this section we will stay with only one rule.

-## Step Three: Running the first match
+## Step Three: Running your Specified Match Order
-Now you are ready to run the matching that you have defined in Steps One and Two.
+Now you are ready to run the match order that you have defined in Steps One and Two.
 This can be done by clicking **Save** and then **Run** as shown below.
 Next to these buttons there is a **Discard** button that enables you to delete the definitions of your match (shown in red).

 // replace 2
 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-commands.png "Edit rule add new criteria")

 It's possible that the matching algorithm will take some time to complete.
-As highlighted below, there is a message that shows that the matching is still running:
+While running, you can expect to see the following status diagram:

 //replace 3
 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-running.png "Data match running")

-Also note that while waiting the following window appears:

-// update with match new 11

-This diagram includes the status of your matches.
-You can see that your match is in a **Matching** state which means it's in progress (also represented by a green line as shown above). **While it's not possible to use any of the match screen functionalities until the match process completes, it's possible to visit other product modules through the left navigation menu** (for example you may want to utilize this time to define relationships through the Relationships screen or activities via the Timeline screen).
+**While it's not possible to use any of the match screen functionalities until the match process completes, it's possible to visit other product modules through the left navigation menu** (for example you may want to utilize this time to define relationships through the Relationships screen or activities via the Timeline screen).

-Upon the completion of the match the match screen will become available again and the **Match Running** message will disappear.
+Also note that above the diagram there is a **Matching records** notification as long as the Match algorithem running.
+Upon the completion of the match the match screen will become available again and the **Matching records** message will disappear.

 // replace 4
 > [!div class="mx-imgBorder"]